ernstlab/CMImpute/README.md

 - tensorflow 2.10.0

 ## Data Format
 The training data input should be formatted as such.
 Example training inputs can be found in the example directory.
+The data can be saved as a .pickle, .csv, or .tsv file with the extension infered from the file name.
 - First column containing row names
 - First row containing species and tissue names folowed by probe name
 - Data consisting of one-hot encoded species and tissue labels followed by methylation values